-Dr. Bryant T. Marks is an Associate Professor of Psychology at Morehouse College and Director of the Morehouse Male Initiative, whose mission is to identify factors that foster the affirmative personal and academic development Black males.
-He holds a B.A. in psychology and a minor in economics from Morehouse College, and an M.A. and Ph.D. in Social Psychology from the University of Michigan.
-Dr. Marks was an Assistant Professor of psychology and African American Studies at the University of Illinois-Chicago from 2000-2004.
-In addition to being a faculty member at Morehouse College, he is also a Faculty Associate with the Institute for Social Research at the University of Michigan.
+Dr. Marks is a tenured professor of psychology at Morehouse College, director of the Program for Research on Black Male Achievement, and Presidential Advisor with the White House Initiative on Educational Excellence for African Americans.
+Dr. Marks also served as a Special Advisor to the White House Initiative on HBCUs from January through May of 2016.
+He is the former director of the Morehouse Research Institute and the Morehouse Male Initiative.
+Dr. Marks holds a B.A. in psychology and a minor in economics from Morehouse College, and an M.A. and Ph.D. in Social Psychology from the University of Michigan.
+He was an Assistant Professor of psychology and African American Studies at the University of Illinois-Chicago from 2000-2004.
+Dr. Marks returned to Morehouse College in the fall of 2004.
+In addition to being a faculty member at Morehouse College, he also serves as a visitor to the Morehouse College Board of Trustees.

-Dr. Marks has received several teaching awards, serves on numerous national advisory boards (e.g., UNCF, The National Black Male Achievement Study, The Joint Center for Political and Economic Studies) and review panels (e.g., The National Science Foundation), has been interviewed by CBS talk radio, Black Enterprise, and The Chicago Tribune, and is a sought-after public speaker.
+Dr. Marks has received several teaching awards, serves on numerous national advisory boards including UNCF, The National Black Male Achievement Study, The Joint Center for Political and Economic Studies, Delta Sigma Theta’s Teacher Efficacy Campaign, the American Men’s Studies Association, and the Society for Personality and Social Psychology.
+He has been interviewed by CBS talk radio, Black Enterprise, CNN, HLN, and The Chicago Tribune, and is a sought-after public speaker.
 He was included in The Root 100 (a list of one hundred emerging and established African American leaders published by The Root.com, 2009) and served as an expert guest on CNN’s Black in America 3.

 Dr. Marks grew up in Queens, New York and attended Mt.
 Zion Baptist Church and St. John’s Baptist Church where he sang in the children’s choir, excelled in Sunday School, and began to develop public speaking skills.
 While living in Chicago, he was a member of Trinity United Church of God in Christ.
 He is an ordained minister, currently serving as an Associate Minister at Mt.
 Welcome Missionary Baptist Church in Decatur, GA.

 Dr. Marks became a rapper at age 13, a step-master (with Kappa Alpha Psi Fraternity Inc., Pi Chapter) during college, a spoken word artist during graduate school, and is currently learning to play the djembe (African drum).
-He is married to Kimberly Marks and is father to Kimaneshia and Zion-Trinity.
+He is married to Kimberly Marks and is father to Kimaneshia, Zion-Trinity, and Bryant II.